 Additionally, the Port of Vigo seeks to promote and enhance the seagrass meadows of the port ecosystem, in order to reduce the pressure on them and carry out practices for their restoration that serve to repower the biodiversity of the area and capture CO2.

-Peiraos do Soplor project was selected by the International Association of Ports and Harbours as the winning project in the field of Port-City dialogue of the IAPH Awards 2020 in the category “Dialogue with the community and the port city".
+Peiraos do Soplor program was selected by the International Association of Ports and Harbours as the winning project in the field of Port-City dialogue of the IAPH Awards 2020 in the category “Dialogue with the community and the port city".